rodrigovcesar/easy-agenda/README.md

 ## Motivation

 I was wanted to know more about Xamarin.Forms and improve my skills.
-Now, I'm thinking off testing this app on iOs and Windows Phone later to see how custom renders work, by myself.
+Now, I'm thinking of testing this app on iOs and Windows Phone later to see how custom renders work.

 ## Installation